-The Island of Linga is approximately 63.75 acres in size and is a registered croft.
+The Island of Linga is approximately 63.75 acres in size.
 It is located in the middle of Vaila Sound and sheltered from the Atlantic Ocean by the larger island of Vaila.
 Year round access is possible from the local pier in the village of Walls some 500 metres away.
 The pier has recently been rebuilt to include a storage facility and a crane.

 This is an exciting business opportunity which has planning consents for a unique up market ECO tourism unplugged development built on environmentally sensitive and green principles that merges the best of the traditional with modern facilities.
 There are opportunities for considerable water based activities as well as an authentic 1900c crofting and cultural experience.

 Linga has two derelict cottages which have been uninhabited since 1934.
 There is currently no landing area or jetty on the island.
 However, full planning consent has been granted for a substantial concrete pier on the north side, large pier storage shed with reception area, green house and toilet, new agricultural buildings, two acre loch for natural rearing of brown trout and traditional watermill as well as the rebuilding of the two derelict cottages and the erection of a new cottage.
 The planning consent also includes an 11 kW windmill and solar panels for power, septic tanks with reed beds for sewage and rainwater capture for the fresh water supply.
 Ground source heat pumps are intended for cottage heating.

 The proposed cottages have been designed by the very well respected local architect company, Richard Gibson Architects, with a view to providing high-end self-catering accommodation, with no restrictions on use.
 The planning approval provides for a total of 7 double bedrooms with en-suite facilities in the three cottages.
 This is a link to the Linga Eco Development on their website.